RESTORATION OF CORRADO CAGLI’S “CORSA DEI BARBERI” HAS BEEN COMPLETED

 On Tuesday 12 December at 9.15 am at the Accademia Nazionale di Danza in Largo Arrigo VII, 5, in Rome, the restoration of the mural painting La corsa dei Barberi painted by Corrado Cagli in 1935 will be presented to the public.

-Speakers will include Lucia Chiappetta Cajola and Annamaria Galeotti, President and Director of the National Dance Academy (AND), Alessandra Marino, Director of the Central Institute for Restoration (ICR), Daniela Porro, Special Superintendent of Archaeology, Fine Arts and Landscape (SS-ABAP) of Rome, Stefano Pighini, Executive Vice President of LoveItaly and Gloria Arditi, Founding Member of LoveItaly.
+Speakers include Lucia Chiappetta Cajola and Annamaria Galeotti, President and Director of the National Dance Academy (AND), Alessandra Marino, Director of the Central Institute for Restoration (ICR), Daniela Porro, Special Superintendent of Archaeology, Fine Arts and Landscape (SS-ABAP) of Rome, Stefano Pighini, Executive Vice President of LoveItaly and Gloria Arditi, Founding Member of LoveItaly.

 The restoration – spearheaded by Ester Coen, former president of AND, to celebrate the seventieth anniversary of its foundation – is the result of the active collaboration between AND, ICR and the Special Superintendency of Fine Archaeology.
 Arts and Landscape of Rome.
 The Ruth Stanton Foundation of New York generously financed the intervention, with the collaboration of LoveItaly; the “Corrado Cagli” Archive and the archive of the “National Gallery of Modern and Contemporary Art” took part in the project.
 The restoration was carried out under the direction of the ICR by Cecilia Bernardini with the collaboration of Gabriella Gaggi and Daniela Milani.